Lachhimi Sakhi

-Lachhimi Sakhi (1841–1914 born in Saran, Bihar), also Laxmi Das, Lakshmi Sakhi and Laxmi Sakhi was a Saint and Bhojpuri poet and writer, who is mainly known for his Bhajans and Kajari songs.
+Lachhimi Sakhi (1841–1914 born in Saran, Bihar), also Laxmi Das, Lakshmi Sakhi and Laxmi Sakhi was a Saint and major figure in Bhojpuri Sant Sahitya (Saint Literature), who is mainly known for his Bhajans and Kajari songs.
 His real name was Lachhimi Das but since he was a follower of Sakhi sect that's why he is also known as Lachhimi Sakhi.
-He has written four Bhojpuri books named Amar Pharas, Amar Bilas, Amar Kahani and Amar Sidhi.
+She has written four Bhojpuri books named Amar Pharas, Amar Bilas, Amar Kahani and Amar Sidhi.

 Life

 He was born in 1841 in Amnaur village of Saran district of Bihar.
 His father was Munshi Jagmohan Das.
 He was not much educated and only had knowledge of Bhojpuri and Persian.
 In 1857-58 he joined the Aghoris, but he didn't like their customs and left it after some time.
 After that he lived in Kaithvaliya Math of Motihari for some time and then made a hut at the bank of Narayani River in Terua village.
+His Samadhi (memorial monastery), where he spent his later years in meditation, is located at Teruwan Math, near Sattar Ghat on the bank of the Narayani (Gandaki) River in the present-day Gopalganj district of Bihar.
 After years of Meditation, finally he got Enlightenment in 1862.